daknob/eldim/README.md

 provided by the user is incorrect, or to `Incorrect-Password` when the password supplied is not correct.

+### Successful File Upload Time Histogram
+eldim exports `eldim_file_upload_request_time`, which is a histogram of the time it took to successfully serve a file upload request.
+The request time is measured in seconds, and the buckets are one for every minute, up to two hours.

 ### Default Prometheus for Go Metrics
 The Prometheus Client Library for Go exports a heap of metrics by default, which include, among others, Go Garbage Collection metrics, Goroutine Info,